 A deceased person’s body holds strong symbolism in various cultures in relation to funerary customs, as it is used as a direct representation of the deceased individual.
 Its absence, such as in disaster scenarios, may cause legal and sociocultural burdens.
 This absence also creates uncertainty for individuals regarding the life status of their absent close one.
 The identification of bodies in forensic cases is considered extremely important in providing closure.
 Body bags play a vital role in early stages of disaster victim identification as they are a tool that allow for storage, isolation and transportation of the body of a deceased person.

-The new design remains affordable and functional even when no dedicated forensics infrastructure is present.
-Its primary goal is to delay decomposition and improve visual identification by influencing three key variables.
+The new design remained affordable and functional even when no dedicated forensics infrastructure is present.
+Its primary goal was to delay decomposition and improve visual identification by influencing three key variables.
 Firstly, the better body bag can hold a vacuum.
 The mechanism that is used limits the body from interacting with an exterior environment, including oxygen, restricting aerobic bacterial proliferation or insects.
 This vacuum is easily created with the help of a standard hand pump that does not require electrical infrastructure.
 Secondly, it controls the temperature inside the bag by having an outer light deflecting layer.
 Thirdly, it controls bodily fluids associated with decomposition by using a super-absorber pad, preventing any leaking in the rare event of puncture.
-Additionally, it aims to improve the working conditions of humanitarian actors that manage the dead after catastrophes or armed conflicts.
+Additionally, it aimed to improve the working conditions of humanitarian actors that manage the dead after catastrophes or armed conflicts.
 The bag has a closing mechanism that provides a hermetic seal and a barrier to gases, odours and organisms that can emanate from inside the bag.

 It all started at a hackathon organised by THE Port at CERN’s IdeaSquare in 2014.
 The event combined technology and science to develop solutions to pressing humanitarian challenges, and it was here that the International Committee of the Red Cross (ICRC) challenged participants to improve the current body bag design.View